strimzi/strimzi.github.io/_posts/2024-08-07-taming-apache-kafka-4.0.md

 | 0.4z    | 3.9.x, 4.0.x             | no          | yes         |
 | ...     | 4.0.x, 4.1.x             | no          | yes         |

-For more details and other alternatives we considered, please check out the [_Removal of Mirror Maker 1_](https://github.com/strimzi/proposals/blob/main/079-removal-of-mirror-maker-1.md) proposal.
+For more details and other alternatives we considered, please check out the [_Removal of MirrorMaker 1_](https://github.com/strimzi/proposals/blob/main/079-removal-of-mirror-maker-1.md) proposal.

 #### Other changes